-The UNH Emeriti Council Student International Service Initiative Fund (EC SISI) is intended to UNH students to bring their knowledge, enthusiasm and expertise to solve real world problems in developing areas of the world in partnership with regional stakeholders.
+The UNH Emeriti Council Student International Service Initiative Fund (EC SISI) is intended to enable UNH students to bring their knowledge, enthusiasm and expertise to solve real world problems in developing areas of the world in partnership with regional stakeholders and/or INGO's.
 The grants provide funding to augment student groups' own fundraising activities.
 The amount of the awards, typically in the range of $3,000 - $10,000, will depend on the merit and scope of the proposals.
 It should be noted that during this period of no travel, that awards will be adjusted according to the financial needs of virtual projects.

 Notification of awards -

 The UNH Emeriti Council will consider the overall quality and merit of the proposal, as well as the following in evaluating applications:

 - How the community abroad is engaged in project needs assessment, planning, and implementation.

 - Beneficial impacts for the community where the project is conducted.

 - Long term impact of the project for the community where the project is conducted.

 - Benefits to scholarship and/or student learning and/or enhancement of educational quality at UNH.